Note: 2nd round Applications for Winter 2016 (ONLY) will be available on Minerva as of May 9th. The deadline to apply is June 19, 2015.

 2. Submit the Minerva Exchange Application form:

-Exchange Program application will be available on-line on Minerva for Fall 2015 and/or Winter 2016 as of November 7, 2014.
-It is highly recommened that you attend an Information session (see information above).
+Exchange Program application will be available on-line on Minerva for Winter 2016 (ONLY) as of May 9th.
 To access the application form, log on to Minerva and navigate to: Student Menu > Student Records Menu > Exchange Study Away Menu > Request for Exchange.

-The deadline to apply on Minerva for McGill Exchange program for Fall 2015 and/or Winter 2016will be January 15, 2015.
+The deadline to apply on Minerva for McGill Exchange program for Winter 2016 (ONLY) will be June 19, 2015.

 NEW: There is now an application fee of $150 chargeable to your Student Account upon submitting an application.